Takahashi Meijin: Gaining popularity

 In August 1985, Toshiyuki Takahashi joined the Ohayō Studio team in which he presented games from Hudson Soft once a week.
 The show was watched by many middle school students and Toshiyuki Takahashi gained much popularity.
 The same year the first Hudson Caravans were organized.
 These were tournaments organized in several Japanese cities in which 250 young people attempt to achieve the best score.
 These tournaments were presented by Toshiyuki Takahashi and he used the nickname Takahashi Meijin.
-The popularity of Takahashi kept growing, and many derivative products emerged, such as a cartoon (with Bug-tte Honey), in manga, in film (in GAME KING) and in video games (with Adventure Island and Takahashi Meijin no Bug-tte Honey).
+The popularity of Takahashi kept growing, and many derivative products emerged, such as an anime (with Bug-tte Honey), in manga, in film (in GAME KING) and in video games (with Adventure Island and Takahashi Meijin no Bug-tte Honey).

 2000s

 In 1999, Toshiyuki Takahashi transferred to a new branch of Hudson Soft dedicated to card games, Future Bee Cards.
 In 2003, he was appointed communication manager and in 2006, he was awarded the title of Meijin by his company.

 On May 31, 2011, he left Hudson and joined Getcha Communications on June 1, 2011.
 He cited the disappearance of consumer games from Hudson's operations as the reason for his departure from Hudson.
-After negotiations with Hudson, he was allowed to continue to use the name "Takahashi Meijin."
+After negotiations with Hudson, he was allowed to continue to use the name "Takahashi Meijin".

-16 shot per second
+16 shots per second

 Takahashi became famous for his fast trigger finger speed of 16 shots per second during the 1980s and is particularly known for his use of this skill in the game Star Soldier and the Family Computer version of Star Force.
 In an interview with Katsuhiro Harada, the producer of the Tekken series, he revealed that his trigger finger speed was actually filmed and counted to be 17 shots per second, but he rounded down to 16 because it had a "computer sound" to it.

 Later on in his life, his trigger speed was reduced to 130 presses per ten seconds.
 In the 2005-12-8 edition of Yaguchihitori show, he was only able to fire 12 shots per second.
 During the Star Soldier R challenge event in 2008-3-28, he fired at 12.3 shots per second.

 In various fiction featuring Takahashi Meijin, the "16 shots per second" milestone became a key plot element.

 The Mario Party 4 mini-game "Domination" is loosely based on Takahashi's trigger speed.

 Appearances

 Video games

 Takahashi appeared as a character in Hudson Soft's Hudson's Adventure Island series.
-In the US and Europe versions of the games, Takahashi's character was renamed "Master Higgins".
+In the Western localization of the games, Takahashi's character was renamed "Master Higgins".
 In Wonder Boy Returns, the character's name is just called "Boy".